Microchip-MPLAB-Harmony/bootloader_apps_serial_memory/apps/spi_eeprom_bootloader/readme.md

 - This is a bootloader application which resides from
     - The starting location of the flash memory region for SAM devices
+    - The starting location of the Program Flash memory for PIC32MM devices

 **Performs Below Operation:**